-We explored the Temple Bar neighborhood which is bustling with energy.
+We were in the Temple Bar neighborhood which is bustling with energy.
 People are out and about sipping coffee in cafes and drinking beers in the pubs.
 Restaurants line up one right after the other to accommodate a variety of food preferences and atmospheres.
-This city is full of life.
+Dublin is full of life.

 As we walked, we came across a small crab shack called Klaw.
 To say it’s a small space is an understatement.
 It’s tiny.
 And, it’s popular.
 Luckily, there were two stools left facing the open kitchen, which is basically the back half of the restaurant.
 We quickly sat down, ordered some wine and settled in for their oyster happy hour.